 These rifts have intensified as the Commission prepares to appoint a successor to former CEO Dr Nancy Macharia, a process now underway amid a court challenge over the legality of the recruitment.

-Education News has learnt that commissioners are currently split into two camps with one said to be aligned with Chairperson Muturi and another comprises four others commissioners chaperoned by one influential Commissioner from Western Kenya.
+Education News has learnt that commissioners are currently split into two camps with one said to be aligned with Chairperson Muturi and another comprises four other commissioners chaperoned by one influential Commissioner from Western Kenya.
 The two factions are reportedly split on ideological terms.

-The same group is reportedly impressed by the work done so far by the Acting CEO, Evaleen Mitei and won’t mind considering her for the coveted job should the process be readvdrtised afresh.
+The same group is reportedly impressed by the work done so far by the Acting CEO, Evaleen Mitei and reportedly won’t mind considering her for the coveted job should the process be readvdrtised afresh.

 READ ALSO: